evanbiederstedt/Phase2/README.md

 # Phase2
-revamp with Julia and Python tricks
+revamp with Julia and Python JIT tricks